Rina Aiuchi: 2005–2008: Delight and Trip

 In May 2005, "Akaku Atsui Kodō" was released as the lead single from Aiuchi's fifth studio album.
 The song served as the theme song to the Japanese Tokusatsu series Ultraman Nexus and reached number seven on the Oricon chart.
 The double-A side single "Glorious"/"Precious Place" was released in March 2006 as the third single from the album.
 Both songs served the theme song to the PlayStation role-playing video game Another Century's Episode 2.
-The single was a success, peaking at number five and sold over 26,000 copies in Japan.
+The single peaked at number five and sold over 26,000 copies in Japan.
 Her fifth album Delight was released in May 2006.
 The dance music-tasted J-pop album was received well by her fans and reached number four in Japan.
 In support of the album, Aiuchi embarked on the concert tour Rina Aiuchi Live Tour 2006 "Delight" from 8 June 2006.
 In June 2006, Aiuchi released a collaboration single with U-ka Saegusa, "100 mono Tobira", under the name of Rina Aiuchi and U-ka Saegusa.
 The song was written for the Japanese television animated series Case Closed and sold approximately 30,000 copies in Japan.
 In addition to her work for Delight, Aiuchi appeared on the track "Ai Epilogue" on Tsunku's album Type 2.

-In April 2007, the second single as Rina Aiuchi and U-ka Saegusa, "Nanatsu no Umi wo Wataru Kaze no yō ni" was released to a commercial success, selling over 36,500 copies in Japan.
+In April 2007, the second single as Rina Aiuchi and U-ka Saegusa, "Nanatsu no Umi wo Wataru Kaze no yō ni" was released and sold over 36,500 copies in Japan.
 The song was written for the Japanese animated movie Detective Conan: Jolly Roger in the Deep Azure.
 Aiuchi's sixth studio album Trip was released in May 2008.
 The album yielded one top-ten single: "Nemurenu Yo ni"/"Party Time Party Up" and managed to enter top-ten in Japan.

 2009: Thanx and All Singles Best: Thanx 10th Anniversary

 In March 2009, Aiuchi's seventh studio album Thanx was released.
-The album failed to enter top-ten in Japan and managed to sell around 22,000 copies nationwide.
+The album failed to enter top-ten in Japan and sold approximately 22,000 copies nationwide.
 The album has yielded one top-ten single: "Friend"/"Sugao no mama".

-In July 2009, Aiuchi released the double-A side single "Story"/"Summer Light".
+That July, Aiuchi released the double-A side single "Story"/"Summer Light".
 The single peaked at number nine on the Oricon chart and sold approximately 6,700 copies in Japan.
-The follow-up single, "Magic" was released in October 2009.
+The follow-up single, "Magic" was released in October of the same year.
 Although the song failed to enter the top-ten in Japan, the sales surpassed her last single, with total sales of 8,600 copies.
 Aiuchi's second compilation album All Singles Best: Thanx 10th Anniversary was released in December 2009.
-The album succeeded commercially, reaching number seven on the Oricon chart and selling over 38,000 copies in Japan.
+The album reached number seven on the Oricon chart and sold over 38,000 copies in Japan.